Anirudh-RV/ImageAnnotation/README.md

 // DONE :
 1. Figure out how to save the images that are uploaded on a custom directory, rather than just in public.
+2. Have a Image holder in the WorkingArea of the webpage for viewing all the photos, add arrow marks to go through the directory of images for that particular user.

 // TODO :
-2. Have a Image holder in the WorkingArea of the webpage for viewing all the photos, add arrow marks to go through the directory of images.
 3. Have Separate user login.
 4. Manage different user data.
-5. Make personal directories for each user.
+5. conflicting names of the images are taken care of, while saving.

 Interactive tool for Image annotation